Meness428/COMP3104_Group25_Assignment/README.md

 ## Branching Strategy
 Each member has their own branch named `STUDENTID-Name`.
 All changes are merged into the `main` branch via Pull Requests.
 Each member is to also merge changes made in the main to their branches updating their local repository via Fetch and Merge.
-Managing conflicts that come up during the merge.
+Managing conflicts that come up during the merge..